World-class Viticulture and Wine Science

 Career Opportunities and Outcomes

-Graduating with a Graduate Diploma in Wine Science or a Graduate Diploma in Viticulture Science from EIT opens up many career pathways for a future in the grape growing (viticulture science) and winemaking (wine science) industries at a technical, supervisory or management level.
+Graduating with a Graduate Diploma in Wine Science opens up many career pathways for a future in the winemaking (wine science) industry at a technical, supervisory or management level.

 You can pursue careers such as:

 Future study options include the Postgraduate Certificate, Diploma or Master of Wine Business and Innovation.
-These EIT programmes are offered fully online or on-campus from July 2022.
+These EIT programmes are offered either on-campus or by distance learning.

 There is one entry date per year: